Omerkorat/ai-interface/README.md

 	python main.py

 This will start an instance of the AiInterface class.
-This class in turn starts a server and a GUI which can communicate with each other and with clients connected to the server.
-The GUI runs on the main thread, and the server runs on a separate thread.
-The server and GUI are fields of the AiInterface.
+This class in turn starts a server and a graphics display which can communicate with each other and with clients connected to the server.
+The graphics display runs on the main thread, and the server runs on a separate thread.
+The server and graphics display are fields of the AiInterface.
 AiInterface has internal variables that can be updated based on system commands from the users.
 Some examples are included, but in general you can customize it to enable any system commands you want, and any permissions you want so that different users have access to different commands.
 To connect to the server as a chat client:

 	python main.py -cclient